ESMValGroup/ESMValCore/doc/quickstart/find_data.rst

   ``oras5_mesh_T.nc`` grid file.
 The path to the appropriate grid file needs to be passed as the ``horizontal_grid`` facet in the recipe.

-.. note:: The implemented fix for ORAS5 allows to handle the grid flexibly as either "irregular" (2D lat/lon arrays), or as unstructured (1D lat/lon arrays) with the extra option to add a UGRID mesh to the cube.
+  The implemented fix for ORAS5 allows to handle the grid flexibly as either "irregular" (2D lat/lon arrays), or as unstructured (1D lat/lon arrays) with the extra option to add a UGRID mesh to the cube.
 The behavior can be adjusted by setting the facets ``make_unstructured`` or ``ugrid`` in the recipe,